When the UK goes to the polls on 12 December, how much difference will where people live make to how likely they are to vote?

 The city also saw the largest increase in the share of people going out to vote, with 68% of voters turning out in 2017, compared to 57% in 2010.

-By contrast, the city where the Conservatives won the highest share of the vote was Aldershot in Hampshire, with 60% of voters backing the party.
+By contrast, the town where the Conservatives won the highest share of the vote was Aldershot in Hampshire, with 60% of voters backing the party.
 It was closely followed by Basildon and Southend in Essex.

 The Tories' largest inroads were in Mansfield in Nottinghamshire, where their vote share shot from 24% to 44%, narrowly giving the market town its first-ever Conservative MP.